 All of that aside, what’s often overlooked is the revitalization that’s occurring over the past decade.
 This is an effort to revive historic neighborhoods throughout St. Louis (particularly the gorgeous Old North area) and to attract new investment to this once metropolitan area and nearby famous wine country.

-Detroit probably has the worst reputation of any American city and is known as the most dangerous city in America.
+Detroit probably has the worst reputation of any American city.
+It is one of the rudest cities in America and is known as the most dangerous city in America.
 Many tourists steer clear from the once formidable “Motor City” due to rumors of high crime rates (only surpassed by nearby Flint, Michigan) and abandoned downtown buildings.

 This once celebrated center of the American automobile industry did experience an influx of poverty and crime which caused many of the city’s residents to leave from 2008 to 2010.
 However, the Detroit of today is experiencing a million-dollar revitalization, with abandoned buildings undergoing commercial real estate developments, young couples, community gardens, and new businesses breathing new life into the area.